materialsproject/public-docs/community/getting-involved/contributor-guide.md

 We value community contributions and want to do our best to provide appropriate credit.
 Some of the ways you can get visible credit for your work include

 * Submit a PR to be added to the lists of contributors for a specific code.
-For example, see&#x20;
+For example, see
 * All MP codes support [`duecredit`](https://github.com/duecredit/duecredit/), which provides function decorators to associate publications with specific functions, classes and modules.
 You are welcome to include these decorators in your contributions where applicable (e.g. when you re-implement code from a paper, or use parameters from a paper, or contribute code you've created and published about).
 If in doubt, better to add citations than to not have them.
 * If you have developed an external tool that uses one or more MP codes, we invite you to submit it for inclusion on the **TODO - link to** [Andrew Rosen](https://app.gitbook.com/u/PihNiauyChYUErunmjh9dJYvgal1 "mention") ecosystem page
 * For `pymatgen` add-ons, submit a PR to be added to the [addons page](https://matsci.org/)